Don Juan: Later versions

 In the film Adventures of Don Juan starring Errol Flynn (1948), Don Juan is a swashbuckling lover of women who also fights against the forces of evil.

+In 1951 the Brazilian writer Guilherme Figueiredo wrote a play entitled Don Juan.

+In 1952, the Spanish writer Jacinto Benavente published his play Ha llegado Don Juan.

+The Spanish writer Gonzalo Torrente Ballester told his version of the legend in the 1963 novel Don Juan.

 Don Juan in Tallinn (1971) is an Estonian film version based on a play by Samuil Aljošin.
 In this version, Don Juan is a woman dressed in men's clothes.
 She is accompanied by her servant Florestino on her adventure in Tallinn, the capital of Estonia.

 In Don Juan, or If Don Juan Were a Woman (1973), a French-Italian co-production, Brigitte Bardot plays a female version of the character.

 Don Juan DeMarco (1995), starring Johnny Depp and Marlon Brando, is a film in which a mental patient is convinced he is Don Juan, and retells his life story to a psychiatrist.

 Don Jon (2013), a film set in New Jersey of the 21st century, features an attractive young man whose addiction to online pornography is compared to his girlfriend's consumerism.